-Once your thread is secured, split it into three sections.
-Take the right piece and place it over the center thread, but not the left thread.
+Once your thread or cord is secured, split it into three sections.
+Take the right piece and place it over the center strand, but not the one on the left.
 The right thread now becomes the center thread.

 Next, take the thread on the left and place it over the center thread, but not the thread all the way on the right.

 Now as you look at what you have just completed, you will see the beginning of a braid pattern.
 Now you will repeat the above steps all over again.
 First take the thread on the right and place it over the center thread.